stelligent/dromedary/README.md

 ---------- | ------------
-CodePipelineURL | The URL to the instantiated pipeline JenkinsURL | The URL to Jenkins server that runs the execution of jobs for CodePipeline DromedaryAppURL | Available in the master stack outputs.
-Link to the working application once the application pipeline is complete
+CodePipelineURL | The URL to the instantiated pipeline JenkinsURL | The URL to Jenkins server that runs the execution of jobs for CodePipeline DromedaryAppURL | Link to the working application once the application pipeline is complete

 #### Post-bootstrap steps